Our Blog

 Extensive Alligator Cracking Near High-Traffic Areas

-If you’re seeing fatigue or “alligator” cracking—especially on driveways and lots near busy roads like Colfax Avenue or Federal Boulevard—it’s a sign the damage runs deeper than just the surface.
+If you’re seeing fatigue or “alligator” cracking—especially on parking lots and loading zones near high-traffic corridors like Colfax Avenue or Federal Boulevard—it’s a sign the damage runs deeper than just the surface.
 These interconnecting cracks are often caused by long-term stress and failure of the sub-base due to heavy use or poor drainage.

 In these cases, patching individual cracks is a short-term bandage.